A Day Without Rain: Background and recording

-Enya produced A Day Without Rain in a similar way to her previous albums.
-She first spends time alone developing melodies and outlines of songs on the piano.
-These would then be presented to the Ryans; "I'm quite anxious at this point", she said, "because it really is an act of laying your soul bare".
-While Roma starts to write lyrics to the melodies, Enya and Nicky will work in the studio to develop them into completed arrangements.
-Working without a deadline from her record label or a set timeline, Enya felt the project was complete after two years, feeling it was time to "step out of the studio ... time for it to have its life out in the world".
+A Day Without Rain was written and recorded in a similar way to Enya's previous albums and without a timeline or deadline set by their label.
+She first spends time alone developing melodies and outlines of songs on the piano, which she then presents to the Ryans: "I'm quite anxious at this point because it really is an act of laying your soul bare".
+While Roma starts to write lyrics to the melodies, Enya and Nicky develop them into completed arrangements.
+After two years' work, Enya felt it was time to "step out of the studio ... time for it to have its life out in the world".
+The album was recorded at Aigle, the Ryan's home studio in Killiney, County Dublin.
+Enya adopted a less intensive schedule, working just five days a week and having weekends off instead of working seven days like she had done on The Memory of Trees.
+The change made her feel happier as a result.